Blog – Posted on Tuesday, Feb 26

 28. The Start of Me and You by Emery Lord

-A year ago, Paige Hancock’s boyfriend died in an accident and nothing has been the same since.
+The Start of Me and You begins tragically: a year ago, Paige Hancock’s boyfriend died in an accident and nothing has been the same since.
 But now she’s entering her junior year at school and she’s determined to get back into the groove of life again.
 And her first step in her plan to avoid being known as “The Girl Whose Boyfriend Drowned” is to date her old crush, Ryan Chase — but that’s surprisingly hard when Ryan’s cute cousin, Max, shows up in the picture.
 This might be the start of many new things, if only Paige can overcome the most obvious challenge in her perfect strategy: letting herself be herself again.

 29. The Vincent Boys by Abbi Glines

 Meet the Vincents: Sawyer Vincent, the boyfriend, is basically the perfect Prince Charming.
 Then there’s Beau Vincent — Prince Charming’s dangerous cousin, who’s entirely wrong for Ashton.
 And yet Ashton finds that she can’t stay away from him, especially when Sawyer leaves town in the summer.
-Now she has to pick one of the Vincent boys, and she knows that she has to make the right choice.
+Now she has to pick one of The Vincent Boys, and she knows that she has to make the right choice.